xdevplatform/SnowBotDev/docs/tutorial.md

 ### Serving option lists <a id="lists" class="tall">&nbsp;</a>

-The SnowBot serves up several curated, chatbot specific lists:
+The SnowBot serves up several curated lists:

 + Resort names for requesting snow reports.
 + Links to web sites that have a focus on snow research.